Drovosek01/adobe-packager/README.md

 ## To Do

 - [ ] Find a way to download Adobe Acrobat
-- [ ] Find a way to download macuniversal some applications
-  - I know for sure that there was a macuniversal version of the application for Photoshop CC 2021 v22.5.1, but now you can download either Intel or ARM version.
-Maybe Adobe just stopped releasing macuniversal for some versions of applications?
 - [ ] Fix the script for downloading applications via xml v5
 - [ ] Find the difference between xml v5 and v4
 - [ ] Refactoring the script - split it into different files